Official RgA Rules

 (3) drop on a line that keeps the point that the ball ENTERED the penalty area directly between your ball and the hole, going back as far as you want, or

-NEW (4) drop on your "line of flight", somewhere on the line between the spot your ball ENTERED the penalty area and the spot from which you hit the ball.
+NEW (4) drop on your "line of flight", somewhere on the line between the spot your ball ENTERED the penalty area and the spot from which you hit the ball, but you may not drop on the putting green.

 Remember, in all cases, it is where the ball ENTERED the area, not the total distance the ball traveled.